zeyonaut/pcf-lean/README.md

 ## Contents

 The contents of this formalization are best viewed interactively through a Lean installation, such as the [official VSCode extension for Lean 4](https://github.com/leanprover/vscode-lean4), which allows users to step through proofs and jump between definitions.
-Nevertheless, some effort has been made to document or otherwise structure the code to be as readable as possible without the interactivity of a theorem prover.
+Nevertheless, some effort has been made to document or otherwise structure the code to be as readable as possible without the interactivity of a theorem prover (except where it hasn't; contributions welcome!).

 ### Prelude